Transfer Application Requirements

 - All application requirements MUST be submitted electronically.

 - The certification form and letter(s) of recommendation should be submitted directly to us by the school and recommender(s).
 We will not accept submission of these documents from an applicant.
-Letter(s) of recommendation may submitted via LSAC or e-mailed to firstname.lastname@example.org.
+The certification form should be e-mailed to email@example.com.
+The preferred method of submission for a letter of recommendation is electronic submission through LSAC, but letters may be e-mailed to firstname.lastname@example.org.

 Our preferred application is our online version, through LSAC.